Serving LGBTQIAP+ students

 - “Outing” or threatening to out a partner’s sexual orientation or gender identity to family, friends, employers, or in other situations where this disclosure may pose a threat.

 - Telling the survivor that abusive behavior is a “normal” part of LGBTQIAP relationships, or that it cannot be relationship violence because it is occurring between LGBTQIAP+ individuals.

 - Manipulating friends and family supports as well as generating sympathy and trust in order to cut off these resources to the survivor.

 - Portraying the violence as mutual and even consensual, especially if the partner attempts to defend against it, or as an expression of masculinity or some other “desirable” trait.

 - Interfering with hormones their partner is taking to transition, or forcing their partner to transition, interfering with insurance, or medical provider visits/appointments.

-Some research estimates that up to 50% of trans individuals have experienced sexual violence.
+Some research estimates that up to 50% of transgender individuals have experienced sexual violence.
 Sexual violence has been found to be even higher in some subpopulations within the trans community, including trans youth, trans people of color, individuals living with disabilities, homeless individuals, and those who are involved in sex work.
 For example, the 2011 Injustice at Every Turn: A Report of the National Transgender Discrimination Survey found that 12% of trans youth report being sexually assaulted in K–12 settings by peers or educational staff; 13 percent of African-American trans people surveyed were sexually assaulted in the workplace, and 22% of trans individuals without permanent homes were assaulted while staying in shelters.

 Because the transgender community is so interconnected, and most communities have limited resources and inclusive support services, trans individuals and their loved ones can experience challenges to access support if the perpetrator is also trans or closely connected to the trans community.
 In these cases, providers and community members should be prepared to help survivors find safe supporters and activities outside of that particular trans community but still in an affirming place.